- Aged Care

 - Assisting with planning and participating in activities of daily living

-Step 4 - Ongoing support
+Our Process – Step 4 – Ongoing Services

 Our ongoing OT services will be determined by what has been originally stipulated in the service agreement.